xieyuheng/inner/source/_posts/note/type-theory/language-implementation-tricks.md

 We wish to check `f(x)`,
 we need to infer `f` to check `f(x)`, and if we can infer `f`, we can also infer `f(x)`.
-Thus we can do infro for the rule of function application.
+Thus we can do infer for the rule of function application.

 We examine our rules recursively and do infer as far as possible.
 For those left we do check.